kube-rs/kube/architecture.md

 #### watcher
 The `watcher` module contains state machine wrappers around `Api::watch` that will watch and auto-recover on allowable failures.
 The `watcher` fn is the general purpose one that is similar to informers in Go land, and will watch a collection of objects.
-The `watch_object` is a specialised version of this that limits this collection to a single object.
+The `watch_object` is a specialised version of this that watches a single object.

 #### reflector
 The `reflector` module contains wrappers around `watcher` that will cache objects in memory.